moeller5002/MastermindProgram/README.md

 NOTES:
 This is only my second project in Python so I am aware that many things could have been done better.
 My variable naming is especially poor but I may go back and fix it once I get the chance.
+Coded and ran all this code in Python using Spyder IDE.